betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 ## Security

+Depending on the kind of information to be *processed* in a virtual meeting, the level of security the product provides may or may not be an issue.

+When security vulnerabilities of a given virtual meeting product are a concern, one possible though inconvenient work-around is for *all meeting participants* to be on the same
+[*virtual private network (VPN)*](https://www.techradar.com/news/how-using-a-vpn-with-zoom-can-keep-you-and-your-data-more-secure).
+This adds significantly to the logistical aspects of running a virtual meeting but may be the best option in some circumstances.

 ### Recent issues

+Recent security concerns in various virtual meeting products have been all the rage in the mainstream media.
+Unfortunately, many sources lack the technical background to provide any sort of *evaluation* of the level of risk of any issues encountered with respect to the kinds of information to be *processed*.
+When we have found technically competent sources, we provide links to them here.

 ### Best Practices

-For each product, there is a collection of *best practices* for ensuring the best possible level of security when using that product for a meeting.
+For each product, when there is a collection of *best practices* for ensuring the best possible level of security when using that product for a meeting we indicate that here and provide a link to them.

 ### Lock Meeting